SkoolNotes/Taproot/JacksCorner/KBhISTUDIO01112021AksharAndAnna.md

 - Sobo Mahen => ghosted
 - Grade level, reception, etc. are different

 - Taken Nueva parent feedback
+- New version has a more kid friendly vocab
+- Encorporating a mentorship-feeling touchpoint